syiming/testbed/docs/source/support/gcp.md

 gcloud compute ssh transformer-tutorial --zone=us-central1-b
 ```

-It will ask you to create a keyphrase for yourself.
+It will ask you to create a key phrase for yourself.
 Just create one.

 ### Access Your Newly Created VM

 Now that you have created your virtual GCE, you want to be able to connect to it from your computer.

 ### Install gcloud command-line Tools
-To access [gcloud commands](https://cloud.google.com/sdk/gcloud/reference) in your local terminal, install [Google Cloud SDK](https://cloud.google.com/sdk/docs) that is appropriate for your platform and follow their instructions.
+To access [gcloud commands](https://cloud.google.com/sdk/gcloud/reference) in your local terminal, install [Google Cloud SDK](https://cloud.google.com/sdk/docs) that is appropriate for your platform, and follow their instructions.

-If `gcloud` command is not in your system path after installation, you can also reference it by its full path `/<DIRECTORY-WHERE-GOOGLE-CLOUD-IS-INSTALLED>/bin/gcloud`.
+If the `gcloud` command is not in your system path after installation, you can also reference it by its full path `/<DIRECTORY-WHERE-GOOGLE-CLOUD-IS-INSTALLED>/bin/gcloud`.
 See [this page](https://cloud.google.com/compute/docs/instances/connecting-to-instance "Title") for more detailed instructions.

 To ssh into your VM, go to your VM instance details page by clicking on its name.
 Start the VM instance first.
-Once it has a green check mark on, click on the drop-down arrow and select `View gcloud command` instead to retrieve the terminal command.
+Once it has a green checkmark on, click on the drop-down arrow and select `View gcloud command` instead to retrieve the terminal command.
 It should look like

 ```bash
 gcloud compute --project "<YOUR_PROJECT_ID>" ssh --zone "<YOUR_ZONE>" "<YOUR_VM_NAME>"